xinyuzhu1210/DSN/README.md

 cd /DSN/experiments/launch_scripts
 bash run_dsn_attack.sh
 ```
 To train DSN with a specific target model, set the `model` variable in `run_dsn_attack.sh` accordingly.
 To train DSN without any seeds set `--config.random_seed_for_sampling_targets` to -1 and to train DSN with seeds, set `--config.random_seed_for_sampling_targets` to seeds 41-45 respectively.
-The final .txt, .json, .pth files will be stored under the `/DSN/experiments/results_dsn` folder.
+The final .txt, .json, and .pth files will be stored under the `/DSN/experiments/results_dsn` folder.

 ## Training GCG
 ```bash